universal-ctags/citre/docs/user-manual/use-global-backend.md

 # Use Global Backend

-`citre-global` is a GNU Global plugin for Citre.
-With `citre-global`, you can find the completions, definitions or references of a symbol using capf, xref or UI similar to `citre-jump` and `citre-peek`.
-It also support Imenu.

 ## Prerequisite

 You need to install GNU Global.
 In most distributions its package name is "global", and should contain "gtags" and "global" program.

 The built-in parser of GNU Global supports C, Yacc, Java, PHP4 and assembly.
-By using the Pygments plugin parser, Global supports finding references of 150+ languages.
+By using the Pygments plugin parser, Global supports finding definitions and references of 150+ languages.
 To use the Pygments plugin parser, you need:

 - Python (>=2.6.
 3.x are also supported)
 - Pygments.
 Check if it's installed properly by `$ python -m pygments -h`.
 This